 Today, Jack Thornton fills in for Ellyn von Huben (who is currently in New Zealand speaking at the NZ Eucharistic Congress!) to introduce the next Word on Fire Book Club selection: Evelyn Waugh’s Brideshead Revisited.* Pray for Ellyn, and be sure to take a look at Jack’s comments on this tremendous Catholic novel.
-Questions will be posted on the Word on Fire Book Club Forum later this week. *The original selection for this month was Ron Hansen’s Exiles, which has been moved to next month, when Ellyn returns.
+The original selection for this month was Ron Hansen’s Exiles, which has been moved to next month, when Ellyn returns.
 Thank you for understanding!

 Published in 1945, Evelyn Waugh’s Brideshead Revisited is widely considered one of the greatest novels of all time with publications such as “Time” magazine and “Modern Library” including it in their lists of the 100 greatest English language novels of the 20th Century.
 But it is not simply a great novel.
 It is a great Catholic novel.